 In Renaissance Europe, courtiers played an extremely important role in upper-class society.
 As it was customary during this time for royal couples to lead separate lives—commonly marrying simply to preserve bloodlines and to secure political alliances—men and women would often seek gratification and companionship from people living at court.
 In fact, the verb 'to court' originally meant "to be or reside at court", and later came to mean "to behave as a courtier" and then 'courtship', or "to pay amorous attention to somebody.”
 The most intimate companion of a ruler was called the “favourite.”

 For a modern interpretation of the concept of “the favourite” see the 2018 historical black comedy film The Favourite directed by Yorgos Lanthimos and written by Deborah Davis and Tony McNamara.
-Set in early 18th century Great Britain, the film's plot examines the relationship between two cousins, Sarah, Duchess of Marlborough (Rachel Weisz) and Abigail Masham (Emma Stone), who are vying to be Court favourite of Queen Anne (Olivia Colman).
+Set in early 18th century Great Britain, the film's plot examines the relationship between two cousins, Sarah, Duchess of Marlborough (played by Rachel Weisz) and Abigail Masham (played by Emma Stone), who are vying to be Court favourite of Queen Anne (Olivia Colman).

 “We danced our youth in a dreamed of city,